-- 4.14.
-During the construction phase of the works, there is an opportunity to incorporate inexpensive ecological enhancements that aim to increase the biodiversity of the site. - 4.15.
+- 4.10.
+During the construction phase of the works, there is an opportunity to incorporate inexpensive ecological enhancements that aim to increase the biodiversity of the site. - 4.11.
 Swifts (Apus apus) are a declining species in the UK, largely due to the loss of suitable nesting sites in modern and renovated buildings.
-To support local biodiversity, fulfil policy objectives and contribute to swift conservation efforts, it is recommended that - 4.16.
-At least one swift nest box be installed on the new extension. - 4.17.
+To support local biodiversity, fulfil policy objectives and contribute to swift conservation efforts, it is recommended that

+- 4.12.
+At least one swift next box be installed on the new building. - 4.13.
 The nest box should be positioned at least 4 m above ground level, under the eaves or on an appropriate sheltered wall, with a clear flight path and minimal disturbance.
-Ideally, the box should face north or east to avoid excessive heat exposure.
+Ideally, the box should face north or east to avoid excessive heat exposure. - 4.14.

-4.18.
 For a long-term, low-maintenance solution, we recommend incorporating the Action for Swifts S Brick into the development.
 The S Brick is a discreet, integrated nest box designed to be built directly into the structure of the building, providing a secure and permanent nesting site without affecting aesthetics or maintenance requirements.
-Models can be found on [www.actionforswifts.com](http://www.actionforswifts.com).
+Models can be found on www.actionforswifts.com.